-Hull based artist Ella Dorton will expand her fabric collage-based practice with her first major project at Humber Street Gallery.
+Hull-based artist Ella Dorton expands her fabric collage-based practice with her first major project at Humber Street Gallery.

 Typically using found fabrics, old clothes, bedsheets, curtains and paint, the artist composes portraits that reflect the people of Hull.
 Her interests have recently explored fictional future landscapes that capture drastic ecological change with rising sea levels and continued use of plastics and their detriment on the environment.

-Ella Dorton is one of seven artists who collectively run Ground, an artist run workshop, gallery and community space.
-Many of the subjects within in this series of work have been a part of the Ground community.
+Ella Dorton is one of seven artists who collectively run Ground, an artist-run workshop, gallery and community space.
+Many of the subjects within this series of work have been a part of the Ground community.